- Study at RCSI

 - Faculty of Medicine & Health Sciences Strategy 2013 - 2017

 - RCSI International

-The RCSI Institute of Leadership, one of the schools that comprises the Royal College of Surgeons in Ireland is located here.
-The Institute of Leadership has campuses in Ireland, Bahrain and the United Arab Emirates.
+The RCSI-Dubai Institute of Leadership is one of the schools that comprises the Royal College of Surgeons in Ireland.
+The Institute of Leadership also operates in RCSI’s Ireland and Bahrain campuses.

 All programmes have proved to be very popular, not only in the UAE, but also in the wider region, with many healthcare professionals travelling long distances to participate in them.
-These MSc degree programs are also the only UAE-based Level 9 programmes of their kind accredited by the Commission for Academic Accreditation (CAA).
+The MSc Degree programmes are the only UAE-based Level 9 programmes of their kind, accredited by the Commission for Academic Accreditation (CAA).

 Living in Dubai